Healthcare-Robotics/bodies-at-rest/README.md

-# Bodies at Rest - v1.1
+# Bodies at Rest - v1.1: CVPR Camera Ready code version
 ## 3D Human Pose and Shape Estimation from a Pressure Image using Synthetic Data

 <p align="center">